 Democracy Café is held once a month on the second Saturday of the month.
 It takes place in the Progress Café in Endless Street here in Salisbury starting at 10 am and lasts 2 hours.
 We break at 11:00.

 Next meeting of the Café takes place at the Prospect Cafe in Endless Street, Salisbury on Saturday 11 February 2023 starting at 10:00 as usual.
 Endless St is just off the Market Square at the eastern end if you are not familiar with the City.

 The idea is that people can suggest a topic of a broadly political nature and we go around the table collecting usually about five or six suggestions.
 We then vote on them and the winning one gets to be debated.
 The rules are that we listen to people’s opinions and on occasion, challenge them.
 The meetings have always been successful and people usually come away feeling that they have learnt something.

-It is free to come although as the Playhouse lets us use the space for free, that we should buy a drink to help with their costs.
+It is free to come although as the Café lets us use the space for free, we should buy a drink to help with their costs.
 You can see write ups of all the previous meetings to get a flavour.
 We look forward to seeing you at a future meeting.

 Notes and observations on Salisbury Democracy Café held on Saturday 8 June.